-Singapore has the best healthcare in the world according to a recent report from the Legatum Institute.
+Japan has the best healthcare in the world according to the latest report from the Legatum Institute.
 We take a look at who else performed well

 If you’re one of the millions of people working remotely or following a career as a digital nomad, then access to quality healthcare will undoubtedly be one of the most important factors in your choice of destination.

-According to the Legatum Institute, a UK-based think tank and charity focused on lifting people out of poverty, Singapore has the best healthcare in the world, followed by Japan, South Korea, Switzerland and Iceland.
+According to the Legatum Institute, a UK-based think tank and charity focused on lifting people out of poverty, Japan has the best healthcare in the world, followed by Singapore, South Korea, Norway and Taiwan.

-Now in its 14th year, the institute’s Prosperity Index ranks countries with regards to prosperity and development based on 12 sub-indexes, or ‘pillars’, one of which is health.
+Now in its 15th year, the institute’s Prosperity Index ranks countries in regard to prosperity and development based on 12 sub-indexes, or ‘pillars’, one of which is health.